 So video tutorials are a great way to learn digital painting, and most accomplished digital artists will tell you they’ve learned a lot watching others, or just watching YouTube videos.

-If you want to get into digital painting or just improve your skillset then these tutorials will definitely help.
+If you wanna get into digital painting or just improve your existing skillset then these tutorials will definitely help.
 Whether you’re a seasoned pro, looking to go pro, or just toying with digital painting in your free time, I guarantee you’ll find something in this list that’ll help.

 Now if you want some paid options check out our list of premium courses on digital painting.
 Those are much more detailed than free tutorials, but they also come with a price tag.
 Yet if you’re a serious artist pushing your skills then premium courses may offer a bit more.